 PHYASST-200.
 Basic Medical Sciences.
-The basic facts, concepts, and principles which are essential in understanding the fundamental mechanisms of immunology, pa-thology, genetics, microbiology and nutrition.
+The basic facts, concepts, and principles which are essential in understanding the fundamental mechanisms of immunology, pathology, genetics, microbiology and nutrition.
 This course presents the basic methods of clinical problem solving and serves as a prerequisite to the clinical medicine course by emphasizing the underlying principles of the etiology, management, and prevention of disease processes.
 Credit 2.
 Streilein

 PHYASST-201.
 Physiology.
 The basic concepts and principles that are essential to comprehending the fundamental mechanisms of human physiology at the cellular, tissue and organ levels and the requirements for the maintenance of homeostatic control.
 This course lays the foundation for understanding the underlying principles of the etiology, management and prevention of human disease processes.
 Credit 2.
-Streilein.
+Jakoi.

 PHYASST-203.
-Interprofessional Introduction to Prevention.
-This interprofes-sional course uses a team-based learning approach to develop appreciation of the unique contributions of various health care providers in providing best practice prevention care to populations.
+Introduction to Prevention & Population Health.
+This course uses a team-based learning approach to develop appreciation of the unique contributions of various health care providers in providing best practice prevention care to populations.
 Web-based modules on cultural competence, health literacy and community health are also used.
-Interprofessional student teams meet in lecture and small group settings for organized activities and community assignments.
-A final team project is required.
+Student teams meet in lecture and small group settings for organized activities and community assignments.
+A final team project may be required.
 Credit: 1, Melcher.

 PHYASST-205.
 Anatomy.
 Functional and applied anatomy stressing normal surface landmarks and common clinical findings.
-Topics for this course are sequenced with physical diagnosis (PHYASST-215).
+Topics for this course are sequenced with the physical diagnosis components of Patient Assessment and Counseling I (PHYASST-231).
 Cadaver prosections, anatomic models, lectures, and computer software are utilized in teaching this course.
 Credit: 4.
 Holmes.

 PHYASST-210, 211, 212.
 Diagnostic Methods I, II, III.
 The essentials of ordering, interpreting, and performing diagnostic studies used in the screening, diagnosis, management, and monitoring of common diseases.
-Topics for this course are sequenced with Clinical Medicine (Phys Asst 220, 221, 222).
+Topics for this course are sequenced with Clinical Medicine (PHYASST 220, 221, 222) and Pharmacology and Therapeutics, I, II, III (PHYASST 223, 224, 225).
 Lectures, small group discussions, and hands-on laboratory sessions are the teaching strategies utilized in this course.
 Credit: 3; 2; 1.
 Briggs

 PHYASST-220, 221, 222.
 Clinical Medicine I, II, III.
 The essentials of diagnosis and management of the most common clinical problems seen by primary care practitioners.
 Using an organ systems and life stages approach, clinical information is presented in conjunction with appropriate correlative lectures and labs in pathophysiology, emergent and preventive care.
-Patient and medical ethics cases are used in the small group setting to enhance readings and lectures, and students assess standardized patients in a controlled setting.
-This is a core course around which most other courses are organized and is a corequisite for pharmacology and therapeutics.
+Patient cases are used in the small group setting to enhance readings and lectures.
+Students develop skills in clinical reasoning across multiple medical disciplines during term-based Synthesis Sessions.
+This is a core course around which most other courses are organized and is a corequisite for Pharmacology and Therapeutics, I, II, III (PHYASST 223, 224, 225) and Diagnostic Methods, I, II, III (PHYASST 210, 211, 212).
 Credit: 5; 10; 10.
 Streilein.

 PHYASST- 223, 224, 225.
 Pharmacology and Therapeutics I, II, III.
 The essentials of basic pharmacological principles and disease process therapeutics.
-Topics for this course are sequenced with Clinical Medicine (Phys Asst 220, 221, 222) and are provided in lecture format.
+Topics for this course are sequenced with Clinical Medicine (PHYASST 220, 221, 222) and Diagnostic Methods, I, II, III (PHYASST 210, 211, 212) and are provided primarily in lecture format.
 Credit: 1; 1; 1.
 Mesaros